How To Become An Official: Sports Officiating:

 Q: What do I do now?

 A: As we indicated earlier, if you haven't had the opportunity to sit down with an athletic director, coach, and/or official, please do so.
 That person can help you gain more insight into the world of officiating.
-If you then decide you want to move ahead, return to the officials tab and scroll down to the forms.
-Download the current year's registration form and return it to the address at the top of the form with a check or money order.
+If you then decide you want to move ahead, return to the main website under the officials tab for further instructions.

 In conclusion, let us congratulate you on your interest in officiating.
 Officials play a very significant role in the success of interscholastic athletic programs.
 If you are ready to accept the challenge and move into this realm, we welcome you.
 If not, perhaps you now have a better understanding and appreciation of the official.
 If you can't join our ranks now, perhaps you will be able to sometime in the future.
 It's your call to make.